MineWitherMC/trinium2/Lua_API.md

 	* Should return whether recipe is correctly composed.
 	* If this function returns `false`, minetest instance is terminated.
 	* Always true by default.

+### Aspect Definition
+Aspect Definition is a table with following keys:
+* `texture` - TextureString.
+* `name` - string, description of aspect item.
+	* Should contain aspect latin name on first line and translated name on second.
+* `req1` - string, ID of 1st component.
+	* Defaults to abscence of 1st component (e.g., Base Aspect).
+* `req2` - string.